Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsubsection{Policy}

 In the Q-learning framework~\cite{mnih2015human}, the policy for maximizing the total reward entails selecting the action with the highest expected value.
-We implement the action-value function $Q$ using multilayer perceptron (MLP) to estimate the sum of future rewards after taking a certain action under current state.
+The action value function $Q$ uses the multilayer perceptron (MLP) to estimate the sum of future rewards after taking a certain action in the current state.
 The policy $\pi(s^t)$ and action-value function $Q_{\theta}(s^t, a)$ are shown in Eq.~\eqref{Eq:policy}, where the $\theta$ parametrizes the function $Q$.

 We create the target function $Q_{\hat{\theta}}(s^t, a)$ to stabilize the training process.
-The parameter $\hat{\theta}$ are copied from $\theta$ after $k$ steps.
+The parameter $\hat{\theta}$ is copied from $\theta$ after $k$ steps.
 The parameter $\theta$ of action-value function $Q$ is updated iteratively by loss function in Eq.~\eqref{Eq:loss}, where $\gamma$ is a hyperparameter and represents discount factor.